Ruthvikbr/Ruthvikbr/README.md

 ## I'm a Developer and a ML beginner!

-- 🔭 I’m currently working on Magento 2!
-- 🌱 I’m currently Responsive Website building and Advanced android concepts
+- 🌱 I’m currently working on Responsive Website building and Advanced android concepts
 - 💬 Ask me about Android/Kotlin/Tensorflow
 - 😄 Pronouns: he/him
 - 💬 Talk to me about Football!